RhysHuo/gemm_Vitis_Updata/README.md

 The kernel is reproduced from https://github.com/eejlny/gemm_spmm

-The host program is contained in host.cpp.
-The xcl2.hpp should be included when you build host.exe.
+The host program is contained in `host.cpp`.
+The `xcl2.hpp` should be included when you build host.exe.

-The kernel is contained in kernelMatrixmult.cpp and matrix_mult.h in which multiple parameters are defined.
+The kernel is contained in `kernelMatrixmult.cpp` and `matrix_mult.h` in which multiple parameters are defined.

 ## Before You Start